-Effective with the second quarter of 2018, our non-employee directors receive the following compensation: an annual cash retainer of \$68,000, an annual cash retainer of \$9,000 for each board committee of which such director is a member (except for the government security committee), and reimbursement of expenses relating to attendance at board and board committee meetings.
-In addition, the chairman of the board receives an annual cash retainer of an additional \$68,000, and the chairmen of our various board committees receive annual cash retainers as follows: \$22,000 to our audit committee chairman, \$17,000 to our compensation committee chairman, \$13,000 to our government security committee chairman, and \$12,000 to our nominating and corporate governance committee, in consultation with Mercer, reviews our board compensation against the board compensation of our peer companies to develop a reasonable board compensation package.
+Effective with the second quarter of 2020, our non-employee directors receive the following compensation: an annual cash retainer of \$68,000, an annual cash retainer of \$9,000 for each board committee of which such director is a member (except for the government security committee), and reimbursement of expenses relating to attendance at board and board committee meetings.
+In addition, the Chairman of the Board receives an annual cash retainer of an additional \$68,000, and the chairmen of our various board committees receive annual cash retainers as follows: \$22,000 to our audit committee chairman, \$17,000 to our compensation committee chairman, \$13,000 to our government security committee chairman, and \$12,000 to our nominating and corporate governance committee chairman.
+Annually, our nominating and corporate governance committee, in consultation with Mercer, reviews our board compensation against the board compensation of our peer companies to develop a reasonable board compensation package.
+In May of 2020, due to the uncertain nature of the impact that the COVID-19 pandemic may have on our business, our Board of Directors determined not to increase board member compensation in 2020.

-Upon initial election, each non-employee director receives an option to purchase 20,000 shares of our common stock.
+Upon initial election, each non-employee director has historically received an option to purchase 20,000 shares of our common stock.
 The options provided to the non-employee directors expire on the tenth anniversary of the grant date and vest over a four-year period.
-In May 2018, the chairman of the board received restricted stock units (referred to as RSUs) having a value on the award date of \$140,000 and each non-employee director received restricted stock units having a value on the award date of \$120,000 based upon the average closing price of our common stock over the six-month period preceding the grant date.
-The RSUs awarded to the non-employee directors vest in full on the first anniversary of the grant date; however, in an effort to further align board members' interests with those of our stockholders, delivery of the shares of common stock underlying the RSUs is deferred until retirement from the board of directors (or until one year after retirement in the case of certain prior grants).
+In May 2020, the Chairman of the Board received restricted stock units ("RSUs") having a value on the award date of \$170,000 and each non-employee director received restricted stock units having a value on the award date of \$130,000 based upon the average closing price of our common stock over the six-month period preceding the grant date.
+The RSUs awarded to the non-employee directors vest in full on the first anniversary of the grant date; however, in an effort to further align board members' interests with those of our stockholders, delivery of the shares of common stock underlying the RSUs is deferred until retirement from the Board of Directors (or until one year after retirement in the case of certain prior grants).